Pidyon haben: Coins

 and a special edition 26 gram silver commemorative coins, five of which would come to 130 grams of silver.
 Pre-1936 American silver dollars (commonly known as Morgan dollars or Peace dollars) weigh 26.73 grams of 90% silver content and hence contain 24.06g of pure silver, although such coins have become increasingly rare (modern U.S. coins contain no silver).
 Four American Silver Eagle coins, specially minted coins sold to collectors and investors which contain 31.1035 grams of 99.9% pure silver, or five of the above-mentioned specially minted silver coins of Israel are commonly used for pidyon haben in the United States.
 One may use silver bullion as well; it is not necessary for it to be a coin per se.

-Moreover, it is not mandatory to redeem the son in silver coins, and the ceremony can be held using any object worth the same value as five silver coins in the same day, other than banknotes, which, according to the Shulchan Aruch, are considered to be a promissory note, that is not acceptable for the ceremony.
+Moreover, it is not mandatory to redeem the son in silver coins, and the ceremony can be held using any movable object worth the same value as five silver coins in the same day, other than promissory notes, which is not acceptable for the ceremony.
+Later halachic authorities discuss whether paper money is included in promissory notes; according to the stringent approach, it is possible that modern coins, which are fiat money not valued according to their metal value, would be the same as paper money.